IPhone Air: Chipset

-The iPhone Air features the A19 Pro system-on-chip (SoC) with a 6-core CPU, 5-core GPU, and a 16-core Neural Engine.
-It uses the new Apple-designed C1X modem and N1 networking chips, part of a trend by Apple to reduce reliance on third party chip suppliers.
+The iPhone Air features the A19 Pro system-on-chip (SoC) with a six-core CPU, five-core GPU, and a 16-core Neural Engine.
+It uses the new Apple-designed C1X modem and N1 networking chips, part of a trend by Apple to reduce reliance on third-party suppliers.
 The N1 chip includes Wi-Fi 7, Bluetooth 6, and Thread.

 Display

-The iPhone Air includes a 6.5-inch Super Retina XDR OLED display with 3000 nits peak brightness and a dynamic refresh rate of up to 120 Hz.
-The display has a resolution of, 2736×1260 at 460 pixels per inch.
+The iPhone Air has a 6.5 in Super Retina XDR OLED display with 3000 nits peak brightness and a dynamic refresh rate of up to 120 Hz.
+The display has a resolution of 2736×1260 at 460 pixels per inch.
 It has always-on functionality and adjusts down to 1 Hz when not in use.

 Camera

 The iPhone Air features a 48 MP Fusion camera system with a single lens.
 As it lacks an ultrawide lens, it does not have a macrophotography mode and cannot take spatial photos.

-The front of the device features an 18 MP, Center Stage camera.
+The front of the device features an 18 MP Center Stage camera.
 The front camera has the first square sensor on an iPhone, which enables expanding the field of view or rotating from portrait to landscape orientation for group shots, independent of the device orientation.

+Charging and transfer speeds

+The device is equipped with a USB-C port that supports USB 2.0 speeds and charging; however, unlike other USB-C iPhone models, it does not support DisplayPort video output.